In this article

 Apart from one initial consultation with a qualified CandidPro provider and one end-of-treatment check-up, no office visits are required.
 They protect customer safety by only accepting cases they are confident will benefit from clear aligner treatment.

-Candid is a more expensive at-home aligner brand.
+Candid is a more expensive hybrid aligner brand.
 However, they provide excellent remote monitoring and care to every patient.
-You can message them with any questions or concerns you may have (and they respond quickly).
+You can message them with questions or concerns (and they respond quickly).

 Candid requires you to upload photos every two weeks during your treatment.
 These photos are then reviewed by the same orthodontist that designed your treatment.